-We talked while the waters of the Rhine-Main-Danube Canal slipped silently past us and the sky glowed brightly long after the sun had set.
-Our Longship, Viking Modi, moved through one lock after another, lowering us to a new water level with each one.
+We talked while the waters of the Rhine-Main-Danube Canal slipped silently past us and the sky glowed brightly, long after the sun had set.
+Our Longship, Viking Modi, moved through one lock after another, raising or lowering us to a new water level with each one.

-There’s an amazing restfulness to watching the water go by and knowing that you don’t have to do anything: get directions, drive on strange roads, arrive at the train on time, or check into a new hotel.
+There’s an amazing restfulness to watching the water go by and knowing that you don’t have to do anything: get directions, drive on strange roads, read road signs in a foreign language, arrive at the train on time, wrestle your luggage, or check into a new hotel.
 When the night grew late and we grew tired, we simply went to our rooms.
 Even there, I could sit out on the balcony in my pajamas and watch the river go past.